education.vic.gov.au

 Leave to attend Annual General Meetings of Aboriginal Community organisations

-An Aboriginal and/or Torres Strait Islander employee may be granted access to accrued long service leave or such other leave approved by the Employer to attend Annual General Meetings of Aboriginal community organisations at which the election of office bearers will occur.
+An Aboriginal and/or Torres Strait Islander employee may be granted access to accrued long service leave or other leave approved by the Employer to attend Annual General Meetings of Aboriginal community organisations at which the election of office bearers will occur.

 Ceremonial leave